Over 1 day

-- If your lawn needs lime, fall and spring are usually the best times to add it.
+- Spring and fall are the best times to add lime to a lawn that needs it.
 Use soil test results to know how much lime to apply and follow the directions on the lime package.

 - When you water your lawn, water deeply to encourage long, deep roots.

-- Not sure if you should water?
-Step on and off your grass and then watch how fast the blades bounce back.
-If the blades take more than a moment to bounce back, or they're wilted, curled or dull in color, it may be time to water.
+- A way to test whether your lawn needs watering is to step on and off your grass and see how fast the blades bounce back.
+If the blades are slow to bounce back or are wilted, curled or dull in color, it may be time to water.

-- Mow early in the evening, when the temperatures are usually cooler, and any fog or dew has dried.
-Don’t mow when it’s raining or just after a rain, when the mower will not cut your lawn evenly and may become clogged with clumps of wet grass.
+- Consider lawn mowing early in the evening, when the temperatures are usually cooler and any fog or dew has dried.
+Don’t mow when it’s raining or just after a rain, as the mower will not cut your lawn evenly and may become clogged with clumps of wet grass.

 - Vary the pattern each time you mow.
 This helps prevent ruts from forming and keeps the grass from always bending in the same direction.

 - Mowing should be done when your grass needs it, not on a set schedule.
-Grass usually needs to be mowed more often than the temperatures heat up in spring or summer than at the end of the growing season.
+Grass usually needs to be mowed more often in the spring and early summer than at the end of the growing season.

-- It’s fine to leave grass clippings on your lawn unless or until they build up too much and form a thick thatch layer.
-Refer back to step one for dethatching care.
+It's acceptable to leave grass clippings on your lawn unless they begin to form a thick thatch layer.
+Then remove the clippings and dethatch your lawn as needed.